oleg-bilka/django-1.7-template/README.md

     (django17)$ pip install -r requirements/development.txt

+Optional Step: If you have Bower installed, you can update the asset dependencies now.

+    (django17)$ bower install

 ### [Run Server](id:anchor-run-server)

 First, initialize the SQLITE database.  *Note: you may be asked to define the superuser/admin*.